okken/talks/presentation.md

 I'm also
 * the host of the Test & Code podcast.
 * the co-host of Python Bytes
     * bringing Python news and headlines directly to your earbuds

-* And I wrote a book.
+* And I wrote a book
-* Talk to me if you don't have a rocket sticker yet.
+    * with input from a lot of really smart people

 ---